-In one of the first cases to go to trial since the Japanese carmaker began recalling millions of vehicles in 2009 over acceleration issues, Toyota Motor Corp has been found liable in an unintended acceleration lawsuit in the U.S.
+In one of the first instances a case goes to trial since the Japanese company started the recall of millions of vehicles in 2009 over acceleration issues, Toyota Motor Corp has been found liable in an unintended acceleration lawsuit in the US.

-The case, one of hundreds brought by individuals across the country claiming that their Toyota vehicles accelerated without warning, is the first to result in a verdict against the carmaker.
-In two previous cases to reach trial, one in California and one in New York, juries found in Toyota’s favor.
+The case, one of the hundreds that were filed by owners across the country, all claiming that their Toyota vehicles accelerated without motif, is the first to result in a verdict against the carmaker.
+In two previous instances, one in California and one in New York, the juries ruled in Toyota’s favor.

-A jury in Oklahoma on Thursday awarded $3 million in compensatory damages to Jean Bookout, a driver injured in a 2007 crash, and the family of Barbara Schwarz, who was killed.
-The lawsuit claimed defects caused Bookout’s 2005 Camry to accelerate unexpectedly, leading to the crash.
-Deliberations will resume on Friday to determine punitive damages.
+A jury in Oklahoma on Thursday gave $3 million in compensatory damages to Jean Bookout, a driver injured in a 2007 accident, and to the family of Barbara Schwarz, who was killed.
+The lawsuit said the car’s failure caused Bookout’s 2005 Camry to accelerate without warning, which caused the crash.
+Deliberations are also set for Friday to determine punitive damages.